 How to Replace Line Break with Comma in Excel (3 ways)

-When we copy some text from somewhere to our Excel spreadsheet, sometimes some line break is trapped in those data.
+When we copy some text from somewhere to our Excel spreadsheet, sometimes some line break is trapped in that data.
 Removing this line break is quite an easy job to do.
 Sometimes, it becomes required to replace the line break with some other character like a hyphen, dash, comma, or something else.
-In this content, we will demonstrate to you 3 different procedures on how to replace every line break with a comma in your Excel worksheet.
-If you are interested to familiarize yourself with the amazing feature of Excel, download our practice workbook and follow this article.
+In this context, we will demonstrate to you 3 different procedures on how to replace every line break with a comma in your Excel worksheet.
+If you are interested in familiarizing yourself with the amazing features of Excel, download our practice workbook and follow this article.

-3 Easy Methods to Replace Line Break with Comma in Excel
+How to Replace Line Break with Comma in Excel: 3 Easy Methods

 1. Using SUBSTITUTE Function to Replace Line Break